 High voltage measurement circuits require voltage division, current limiting, and over-voltage protection as shown the following figure.
 The voltage divider formed by R1 - R4 must yield a voltage less than or equal to VREFH.
 The current must be limited to less than the injection current limit.
-External clamp diodes can be added here to protect against transient over-voltages.
+Since the ADC pins do not have diodes to VDD, external clamp diodes must be included to protect against transient over-voltages.